NazarethSebothoma/CMPG-323-Overview-33572798/README.md

 ## Project and Repository Structure
 Every CMPG 323 project will have its own repository.
-However all the repositories will share a project - Kanban project.
+However all the repositories will share a Gitthub project.
-That means I will have 5 repositories for 5 CMPG projects with 1 kanban project.
+That means I will have five repositories for five CMPG projects with one Gitthub project.
 See the diagram below for structural representation.

+  ## .gitignore file & Credentials Storage

 Links to resources:
-<a href = “https://trunkbaseddevelopment.com/”>Trunk based development<a/>
+<a href = “https://www.optimizely.com/optimization-glossary/trunk-based-development/”>Trunk based development<a/>
-<a href = “#”><a/>
 <a href = “#”><a/>
 <a href = “#”><a/>